Malcolmnixon/GodotXRHandPoseDetector/README.md

 Hand Pose Resources consist of:
 * A Pose Name (reported in the pose detector signals)
 * A Threshold (a minimal fitness threshold to report the pose)
+* A Hold Time (a debounce time necessary to register the pose)
+* A Release Time (a debounce time necessary to release the pose)
 * A set of fitness functions to apply to each pose component